1

 To get started in the LINC Home Study Canada program you will need:

-to study on your own every week
+5-7 hours to study on your own every week

 A computer with high speed internet